webmappsrl/osm2cai2/README.md

 ## Laravel 11 Project based on Nova 4

-Progetto Laravel 11 basato su php 8.2 e posgres + postgis.
-Supporto locale per web server php ed xdebug.
+Osm2cai2 is a Laravel 11 project based on php 8.2 and Laravel Nova 4.

 ## INSTALL